k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 **Example 2 - get an input String of States, separated by a comma.
-Split the input string into and array and send it to the SQL query**:
+Split the input String into and array and send it to the SQL query**:

 Example of the input US states: